Tbrennan6/IcelandicNow/docs/04_basic-conversation/04_hello_and_goodbye.md

 Person 2: Góða nótt!
 Bæ. - (Goodnight, bye.)

 In the above example, one of the parties must have been going to bed or leaving the area.

+## Now I Know:
+- the most common greetings in Icelandic
+- what greetings are used depending on the time of day
+- what greetings are used depending on formality
+- how greetings change depending on person and pluality
+- the most common ways to say goodbye